 I can’t quite decide what my favorite area of Tel Aviv is.
 I love Levontine and its low key bars and restaurants, the music scene and the interesting buildings – so decadent yet so charming.
 Florentine and Lev’Hair are my go to areas for a night out, as there is an incredible choice of pubs and bars.

 And Neve Tzedek, Tel Aviv’s oldest neighborhood, is the perfect place for an afternoon hang-out, with its cute coffee shops and boutiques.
 In doubt, I recommend walking around all neighborhoods.

 Observe the beautiful Bauhaus architecture

-In 2003, Tel Aviv was declared UNESCO-rated for its beautiful Bauhaus architecture.
+In 2003, Tel Aviv White City was declared UNESCO-rated for its beautiful Bauhaus architecture.
 This style was implemented throughout the city by architect Sir Patrick Geddes in the 1930s and 1940s.
 The architects who designed the buildings believed in egalitarianism and carried socialist ideals – hence the flat roofs of the buildings, thought to be communal areas for the residents.
 Of the original 4000 Bauhaus style buildings of Tel Aviv, only a few hundreds have been restored.

 Wander around in search for street art